 Part of the therapeutic process may be to explore the past.
 If we learn from the past, we have improve the present.
 Understanding the past is helpful to many people.
 However, there are four cautions:

 - Don’t blame the past for your situation and assume the role of a victim who has no control over the present.
-No matter how painful the past has been, you cannot avoid responsibility for what you do in the present.
+No matter how painful the past has been, you are responsible for what you do in the present.
 Your goal now is to try to understand the causes of your struggles to learn what you can do to resolve them.

 - Watch out for invented memories.
 There is a tendency to invent past experiences to explain the present.
 If you read that certain childhood experiences can cause certain reactions, you may come to believe that those things happened to you in your childhood.
 You may reinterpret or skew the past or even invent in your mind events that never happened, all in an effort to make sense of the present.